gregorwolf/SAP-NPM-API-collection/README.md

 Each packages api's can be found in the apis folder.

-These are the currently listed packages from SAP, found with an npm search, with brief descriptions
+These are the currently listed packages from SAP, found with an npm search, with brief descriptions(click 'Raw')

 You could also find 3 other packages in the node_modules, downloaded as dependencies, so I've included them.